-- ➤ 20%: Your overall class contribution and participation; - ➤ 15%: Eight 1-page personal reflection papers/journals on assigned topics; - ➤ 65%: Two personalized, well-written research papers: - o 25%: A short paper (6-10 pages) on a "success theme" (TBA) - o 40%: A "Final Project" (10-20 pages) titled "My 2013 Theory of Success and How I Plan to Achieve It."
+- ➤ 20%: Your overall class contribution and participation; - ➤ 15%: Eight 1-page personal reflection papers/journals on assigned topics; - ➤ 65%: Two personalized, well-written research papers: - o 25%: A short paper (6-10 pages) on a "success theme" (TBA) - o 40%: A "Final Project" (10-20 pages) titled "My 2015 Theory of Success and How I Plan to Achieve It."

-CLASS ATTENDANCE POLICY: Class attendance in this course is critical.
+CLASS ATTENDANCE POLICY: Committed class attendance in this course is critical.
 Students may miss one class without penalty, but beyond that a 10% grade penalty will be imposed for each class (or part of a class) missed unless the student provides a written medical excuse or evidence of a family emergency.
 Recruiting and extracurricular activities, while recognized as important student interests, are not valid excuses for missing class, arriving late, or leaving early.
 Please consider this very carefully when enrolling.

-The course readings combine books with selections on Canvas.
-There is a class-by-class "Introduction to Readings" with review questions for each class on Canvas as well as reading selections posted on for that class.
-The following books are also required (and are on reserve at Lippincott Library if you wish to read them there): Tom Rath, StrengthsFinder 2.0; Dale Carnegie, How to Win Friends and Influence People; Stephen R. Covey, The 7 Habits of Highly Effective People; Napoleon Hill, Think and Grow Rich, and G. Richard Shell, Springboard: Launching Your Personal Search for Success.
-NOTE: We use Rath's StrengthsFinder 2.0 primarily to access its web-based personality profiler.
-Used or reserve copies will not work to access the StrengthsFinder profiler, so you will need to buy StrengthsFinder 2.0 as a new book!
+There is a class-by-class "Introduction to Readings" with review questions for each class on Canvas as well as additional materials posted on for that class.
+The following paperback books are also required (and are on reserve at Lippincott Library if you wish to read them there): Dale Carnegie, How to Win Friends and Influence People; Stephen R. Covey, The 7 Habits of Highly Effective People; Napoleon Hill, Think and Grow Rich, and G. Richard Shell, Springboard: Launching Your Personal Search for Success (paperback edition!
+2014).
+NOTE: We will also use Rath's StrengthsFinder 2.0 web-based personality profiler available online for \$15.00.
+You can find that assessment at the web address below: